cockroachdb/docs/v21.1/authentication.md

 ## Using digital certificates with CockroachDB

-CockroachDB uses both TLS 1.2 server and client certificates.
-Each CockroachDB node in a secure cluster must have a **node certificate**, which is a TLS 1.2 server certificate.
-Note that the node certificate is multi-functional, which means that the same certificate is presented irrespective of whether the node is acting as a server or a client.
+Each CockroachDB node in a secure cluster must have a **node certificate**, which is a TLS 1.3 certificate.
+This certificate is multi-functional: the same certificate is presented irrespective of whether the node is acting as a server or a client.
 The nodes use these certificates to establish secure connections with clients and with other nodes.
 Node certificates have the following requirements:

 - The hostname or address (IP address or DNS name) used to reach a node, either directly or through a load balancer, must be listed in the **Common Name** or **Subject Alternative Names** fields of the certificate: